GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 ## GCS Connection Management (recommended)

 The connections can also be stored in GCS using `PSO_DV_CONFIG_HOME`.
 To do so simply add the GCS path to the environment.
+Note that if this path is set, query validation configs will also be saved here.

 eg.
 `export PSO_DV_CONFIG_HOME=gs://my-bucket/my/connections/path/`